suetarazi/XamarinAppiOS/README.md

 ---

 ### Other Info
-This is just a proof on concept.
-Working app will take a lot more time
+This app is currently a proof on concept with the focus being on the augmented reality functionality.
+We are performing AR with a string of text.
+The app can later be scaled with a 3-D image of the human body.

 ---